 They identified the last two tunnels made by their predecessors and made a third.

 Unfortunately, none of these tunnels were filled after the excavations had finished.
 So, in the year 2000, Silbury Hill suffered a major collapse!

-It created a 14-metre crater which opened up on the summit.
+It created a 14-metre crater that opened up on the summit.
 This immediately prompted an emergency conservation project to save it but it wasn’t properly renovated until 2007.

 Nowadays, any research is made with non-invasive modern techniques like ‘X-Raying’ the landscape.
 It’s the same method they use in Egypt and they uncover forgotten tombs all the time.

 As well as the three tunnels that were dug out over the centuries, there is lots of information that has been gathered about the mound from the excavations.

 Richard Atkinson was able to remove lots of materials from inside the mound which he sent off for testing.

 Specialists that visited Silbury Hill during that time found flint tools, antler picks and artefacts.
 There were also biological remains with insects, animals and even snails!

 Plus, there are over half a million tonnes of raw materials that make the mound such as rubble, gravel, earth and chalk.

 We may never get to see the inside of Silbury Hill or ‘the earth door’ open again in our lifetime.